eridona/DonaLab-Handbook/3-CAREERS/06-Visa-Support/README.md

 [To be filled with specific examples from French institutions]

 ### Germany
  Visa availability and support is a complex topic since this depends on the type of position and country of origin.
-Please consult these information (https://hic.hu-berlin.de/en/berlin-perspectives/practical_information) and the institue’s international office (https://www.international.hu-berlin.de/en).
+Please consult these information (https://hic.hu-berlin.de/en/berlin-perspectives/practical_information) and the institue’s international office here (https://www.international.hu-berlin.de/en).
 It might be possible to cover visa cost, which can be discussed during interviewing, hiring, and onboarding.

 ### Hong Kong
 [To be filled with specific examples from Hong Kong institutions]